mattermost/docs/source/install/self-managed-changelog.md

  - Slack import through the CLI fails if email notifications are enabled.
  - Push notifications don't always clear on iOS when running Mattermost in High Availability mode.
  - Boards are not refreshing on creation.
 See the [GitHub discussion](https://github.com/mattermost/focalboard/discussions/1971) for more information.
- - Boards export and reimport duplicates boards because all IDs are replaced by new ones on the server.
+ - Boards export and reimport results in duplicates boards because all IDs are replaced by new ones on the server.
 See the [GitHub issue](https://github.com/mattermost/focalboard/issues/1924) for more information.

 ### Contributors
  -